zigpy/zigpy-znp/README.md

 zha:
   zigpy_config:
     znp_config:
-      # "auto" picks the largest value that keeps the device's transmit buffer from getting full
-      max_concurrent_requests: auto

       # Only if your stick has a built-in power amplifier (i.e. CC1352P and CC2592)
       # If set, must be between:
       #  * CC1352/2652:  -22 and 19